Floquetifying stabiliser codes with distance-preserving rewrites: Conclusion

 \section{Conclusion}

 In this work, we defined a notion of distance on ZX diagrams as the weight of the smallest non-trivial, non-detectable error.
 This corresponds to the usual code distance for the measurement circuits of stabiliser codes.
-Based on this definition, we introduce distance-preserving rewrites.
+Based on this definition, we introduced distance-preserving rewrites.
 These are the subset of all ZX rewrites that provably preserve the ZX distance of any diagram they are applied to.

-Next, we introduce the notion of measurement-circuit (MC) flow on ZX diagrams.
-We show that any diagram with MC flow can be synthesised into an equivalent circuit-like diagram.
+Next, we introduced the notion of measurement-circuit (MC) flow on ZX diagrams.
+We showed that any diagram with MC flow can be synthesised into an equivalent circuit-like diagram.
+In particular, we identified a \emph{strict} variant of MC flow that guarantees extraction into a circuit consisting solely of local Cliffords and Pauli measurements (MCLC form).
 Moreover, this procedure provably preserves the ZX distance.

-Using MC flow, we decompose arbitrary-weight Pauli measurements into an equivalent quantum circuit consisting of weight one and weight two operations.
+Using MC flow, we decomposed arbitrary-weight Pauli measurements into an equivalent quantum circuit consisting of weight-one and weight-two operations.
 Since we only use distance-preserving rewrites, we are guaranteed that any error in the decomposed quantum circuit corresponds to a data error of at most the same weight.
 These decompositions enable us to generalise the Floquetification procedure of~\textcite{townsend-teagueFloquetifyingColourCode2023} to arbitrary stabiliser codes, provably preserving the distance and number of logicals of the original code.
-The qubit overhead is linearly dependent on the weight of the largest measurement and therefore constant for LDPC code families.
+Crucially, we showed that the resulting codes are `proper' Floquet codes, distinct from subsystem codes, as they possess a dynamic logical structure and non-commuting measurements.
+The qubit overhead scales linearly with the weight of the largest measurement and is, therefore, constant for LDPC code families.

-This paper aims to provide a mathematical foundation for reasoning about quantum circuits in a noisy setting.
 Several aspects of our work can be extended as future work.
-For example, one may optimise the Floquetification procedures with respect to various criteria such as qubit and gate count, qubit connectivity and the length of the measurement schedule~\parencite{fuenteDynamicalWeight2024}, or utilising alternative gate sets~\parencite{hilaireEnhancedFaulttolerance2024}.
+For example, one may optimise the Floquetification procedures with respect to various criteria such as qubit and gate count, qubit connectivity and the length of the measurement schedule~\parencite{fuenteDynamicalWeight2024}, or utilise alternative gate sets~\parencite{hilaireEnhancedFaulttolerance2024}.
 Additionally, one may consider how our approach could be combined with the detector error model~\parencite{derksDesigningFaulttolerant2024}.
 This may lead to methods that leverage efficient decoders of the original stabiliser code to design decoders for the Floquetified code.